- Grains are an important source of carbohydrates.

 - Grains provide vitamins, minerals, fiber, and energy to your brain and muscles.

 Foods such as wheat, rice, oats, cornmeal, barley, quinoa or products made from these foods are considered grains.
 Grains are high in carbohydrates which provide energy to your brain and muscles.
-The health benefits of a grain depend on the form of the grain you actually eat.
+The health benefits of a grain depend on the form of the grain you eat.
 There are two types of grains: whole grains and refined grains.
 When you eat a whole grain, your body is getting nutrients found in all parts of the grain, as well as fiber.
 Whole grain foods include oatmeal, brown rice, quinoa, and whole wheat bread or pasta.
 Refined grains have been processed and are missing some nutrients.
 Refined grain foods include white bread, white rice, and many kinds of pasta.
-When you eat grains, try having whole grains as much as possible.
+When you eat grains, try to include as many whole grain sources as much as possible.